 The rollerball pen comes with a fine-tipped (0.6mm) ceramic roller cartridge refill from Schmidt.
 The rollerball tip ensures smooth and even lines to your hand-writing.

 The fountain pen comes with an Iridium Point medium nib manufactured in Germany and takes an ink well or a prefilled cartridge.
 The pen is uninked and will ship with the ink well attachment only.
 The prefilled cartridges are susceptible to damage and therefore are not shipped to protect your purchase.

 To access the refill or the ink, simply unscrew the tip from the middle.
 In case of the rollerball pen, make sure you don't lose the spring that goes at the end of the refill.

 Customization for this pen is not available.

-Note: the weight is in grams; the dimensions are in millimeters and shown as length of closed pen by height of pen with clip by largest diameter of the wooden body.
+Note: the dimensions are shown as length of closed pen by height of pen at clip by largest diameter of the wooden body.